uschpc/webportal-netlify-gatsby/src/user-guides/software/singularity.md

 #### Building images from a definition file

 You can also build a custom container image by using a definition file that instructs the build process.
-For security reasons we do not allow users to build directly on Discovery; you must build externally and then transfer the image to Discovery.
+For security reasons we do not allow users to build directly on our systems; you must build externally and then transfer the image to the cluster.

-The easiest way to build containers for use on Discovery is to use the cloud-based Singularity [remote builder](https://cloud.sylabs.io/), which is integrated with the Singularity Library.
+The easiest way to build containers for use on our systems is to use the cloud-based Singularity [remote builder](https://cloud.sylabs.io/), which is integrated with the Singularity Library.
 To use this service, you can sign in with your GitHub, GitLab, Google, or Microsoft account.
 Currently, you are limited to 11 GB of free storage for your container builds.
 Once signed in, you simply submit a definition file and it builds the image.
-With a token, you can then pull the container image directly into Discovery.
+With a token, you can then pull the container image directly into the cluster.

 Alternatively, on your local machine you can install a virtual machine application like [Multipass](https://multipass.run/) and then create a Linux-based virtual machine and install Singularity inside of it in order to then build a container image from a definition file.
-Once built, you can transfer the container image to Discovery.
+Once built, you can transfer the container image to the cluster.

 #### Example